dapr/js-sdk/examples/distributedLock/README.md

 # Example - Distributed Lock APIs

-This example demonstrates the Distributed Lock APIs in Dapr.
+This example demonstrates 2 features (Try Lock & Unlock) from the [Distributed lock API from Dapr](https://github.com/dapr/dapr/issues/3549) that helps developers to keep their data safe from race conditions.
+For more information, check out the documentation at

 It demonstrates the following APIs:
 - **Distributed Lock**: Try Lock
 - **Distributed Lock**: Unlock